Helpers at the nest

 The term "helper" was coined by Alexander Skutch in 1935 and defined more carefully in 1961 in the avian context as "a bird which assists in the nesting of an individual other than its mate, or feeds or otherwise attends a bird of whatever age which is neither its mate nor its dependent offspring."
 The term has been criticised as being anthropomorphic, but it remains in use.
 Other terms used especially in mammals, depending on the specific contexts, are non-maternal (care by other than the mother), alloparental (care by other than the parents), cooperative (care by non-breeding helpers) and communal (care by other breeding females) care.

 Examples

 It occurs in between three and eight percent of bird species worldwide (estimates vary), but is much more common in Australia and Southern Africa.
 Bird species in which this behaviour is found include the common moorhen, the house sparrow, the acorn woodpecker, and the apostlebird.
-Damarland mole rats, meerkats and humans are examples of mammals that exhibit this behaviour.
+Humans, damarland mole rats and meerkats are examples of mammals that exhibit this behaviour.
 It is also seen in a number of species of bee such as carpenter bees (note this is distinct from the behaviour of the European honey bee, where the worker bees are sterile and incapable of reproducing).